Masai Mara safari

 - Food (3 meals per day) prepared by our staff and bottled water throughout the safari

-- Accommodation in Adventure Alternative walk in safari tents (upgrade possible)
+- Accommodation in Adventure Alternative walk in safari tents (upgrade possible to lodges)

 - UK/Kenya Administration and Staff Support